 - For breakfast, choose oats or whole-grain cereals such as bran or untoasted muesli.

-- For a low-fat snack, replace potato crisps with home-made plain popcorn or have a few high fibre crackers with a light spread of peanut butter.
+- For a low-fat snack, try some home-made plain popcorn or a few high fibre crackers with peanut butter.

 - Get creative with your recipes and substitute up to ¼ of the white flour with whole-wheat flour and oat bran.